List Decoding Random Euclidean Codes and Infinite Constellations: List decodability of Haar lattices

 \section{List decodability of Haar lattices}

-Given the state of the art, we pose the following conjecture and use it to show conditional results in the next section.
+Given the state of the art of bounds on moments of the number of Haar lattice points, we pose the following conjecture and use it to show conditional results on list decodability of Haar lattices in the next section.
 The known properties of the Haar distribution that we have outlined previously should hopefully provide reasonable justification for why we believe that our conjectures are true. \begin{conjecture}[Poisson moment assumption] Let $\cB$ be any symmetric set in $\bR^n$ of volume $V=2^{\cO(n)}$ and $k=cn$ for some constant $0<c<1$.
 Then

-Recall that the $k$-th moment of a Poisson random variable (Fact \ref{fact:pois_mmt}) is
+Recall that the $k$-th moment of a Poisson random variable (Fact~\ref{fact:pois_mmt}) is

 \end{conjecture}